microsoft/bedrock/README.md

 Finally, we also maintain a [FAQ](https://github.com/Microsoft/bedrock/wiki/FAQ) for answers to common questions.

+## Releases

+To support consistency in the deployment of Terraform based infrastructure.
+Bedrock has started implementing releases for Terraform scripts.
+The release process and tools for generating a release are found [here](./docs/releases).

 ## Community

 [Please join us on Slack](https://join.slack.com/t/bedrockco/shared_invite/enQtNjIwNzg3NTU0MDgzLTdiZGY4ZTM5OTM4MWEyM2FlZDA5MmE0MmNhNTQ2MGMxYTY2NGYxMTVlZWFmODVmODJlOWU0Y2U2YmM1YTE0NGI) for discussion and/or questions.